DevScholar/rust-for-js-devs/src/introduction.md

 [DevScholar]: https://github.com/DevScholar

-This book contains audited artificial intelligence generated code.
+This book contains artificial intelligence generated code, and the code are audited.